Application Guide

 🎯 Who Right To The City Alliance Is Looking For

-- Has 8+ years in political campaigns or movement organizations with hands-on field data experience, specifically in racial/economic justice contexts
+- Has 8+ years in movement organizations (not just electoral campaigns) with hands-on field data experience, ideally in racial/economic justice contexts

-- Expertise with VAN/VoteBuilder administration and building custom data workflows for multi-state campaigns
+- Possesses deep expertise with VAN/VoteBuilder administration and has built custom political data workflows for multi-state operations

 📝 Tips for Applying to Right To The City Alliance